PimSchoolkateUPC/Deep-Kernel-Learning/logbook/README.md

 ## 03/05/2023
  - Added read and unread papers to repo + restructured repo
- - created reading strategy for unread papers
+ - Devised reading strategy for unread papers